 I know it hurt him.
 I could see it in his face.
 But still, I used Clay.

 My relationship with Clay was complicated.
 Even thought it felt like I knew him forever, there were times when I felt as if I didn't know him at all.
-We could spend an entire day together without so much as a peck on the cheek, nil of any type of romantic conversation, and then there were the days when he would arrive on my doorstep with a dozen roses in hand, whisk me off to dinner, try to hold my hand, or kiss me goodnight.
+We could spend an entire day together without so much as a peck on the cheek, nil of any type of romantic conversation, and then there were the days when he would arrive on my doorstep with a dozen roses in hand, whisk me off to dinner, try to hold my hand, or kiss me on the cheek goodnight.

 Still, I didn't question it.
 Clay was my security blanket.
 I hid behind him, told myself that this is what I wanted.
 I knew I was in denial, I just pushed it away.
 I never felt any type of desire for Clay, was actually glad he never tried to get overly affectionate.
 He was there at Joseph's funeral, he comforted Matthew's parents, and then when my marriage fell apart, he comforted me.